What is the latest version of Windows 10? Check the version you have

 • Pro for Workstations - this edition is designed for high-end hardware, intensive computing tasks, and the latest server processors and file systems.

-• N and KN - N versions are available only in Europe, while KN versions are available only in Korea, to comply with antitrust laws in those regions, where Microsoft has been found abusing its monopoly to hurt competing video and audio applications.
+• N and KN - N versions are available only in Europe, while KN versions are available only in Korea to comply with antitrust laws in those regions where Microsoft has been found abusing its monopoly to hurt competing video and audio applications.
 These editions of Windows 10 remove Windows Media Player, Media Player, and other multimedia features.
 N and KN can apply to all other editions of Windows.
-Therefore, you can have Windows 10 Home N, Windows 10 Pro N, and so on.
+Therefore, you can have Windows 10 Home N, Windows 10 Pro N, etc.

 • IoT - this edition is designed for low-cost devices like Raspberry Pi and specialized machines like robots, ATMs, POS terminals, or barcode scanners.
 There are two editions of Windows 10 IoT: IoT Enterprise and IoT Core.